NET WORTH: Unknown

 FUNDING AREAS: LGBT, Arts, Human Services

 LGBT: Snowdon recently married his partner in Upstate New York and clearly supporting the LGBT community is personal for him.
 Grantmaking here spans advocacy and policy, as well as supporting health in the community and more.
-Via the Ted Snowdon Foundation, Snowdon has helped fund outfits like Empire State Pride Agenda Foundation, Freedom to Marry, Broadway Cares Equity Fights AIDS, Gay Men's Health Crisis, Lambda Legal Defense Education Fund, and Astrea Foundation.
+Via the Ted Snowdon Foundation, Snowdon has helped fund organizations like Empire State Pride Agenda Foundation, Freedom to Marry, Broadway Cares Equity Fights AIDS, Gay Men's Health Crisis, Lambda Legal Defense Education Fund, and Astrea Foundation.

 HILL-SNOWDON FOUNDATION: Snowdon is among several Snowdons who serve as trustees of the Hill-Snowdon Foundation, which was set up by his grandfather Arthur B. Hill.
 The foundation is strongly interested in low-income families, particularly low-income, youth of color and low-wage workers.
 Its main focus areas are Youth Organizing, Economic Justice Organizing, and the Fund for DC.